protocolbuffers/protobuf/csharp/README.md

 format.
 These features have no impact when using the compiled code - they're only relevant when building the `Google.Protobuf` assembly.

+In order to run and debug the AddressBook example in the IDE, you must install the optional component, ".Net Core 1.0 - 1.1 development tools for Web" (as it's labelled in current versions of the VS2017 installer), above and beyond the main .NET Core cross-platform development feature.

 Testing
 =======